Fitz-Codes/Tetris/README.md

 # Tetris (Vanilla Java)

 A **classic Tetris clone built in plain Java** (no game engine).
 This project focuses on core fundamentals, game loop timing, keyboard input, collision detection, piece rotation, line clears, and scoring, implemented with a simple Java UI.

-## Features

-- Classic Tetris gameplay (tetromino/mino pieces)
-- Keyboard controls (move, rotate, drop)
-- Collision + boundary checks
-- Line clearing
-- Basic scoring / progression (depending on your implementation)
+This was made for my comp sci class as my final project.

 ## Tech Stack